UniFy-Endpoint/Windows-Updates-Readiness/README.md

 - **Permissions:** Must run as SYSTEM or Administrator
 - **Disk Space:** 30GB+ free recommended for Windows upgrades

-## Support

-If you encounter issues or have questions:
-1. Check the log file at `C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\Windows-Updates-Readiness.log`
-2. Open an issue on this repository with the log output

 ---

+## Contributing

+Contributions and feedback are welcome!
+Please submit issues or pull requests on GitHub.

+---

-**Note:** Always test in a non-production environment before deploying to production devices.
+**Note:** Always test scripts in a non-production environment before deploying widely to production devices.